rusaitis/kmag/README.md

 ```python
 rlt,brm,btm,bpm = kmag(time,epoch,r,theta,phi,by_imf,bz_imf,dp)
 ```
 where
  * time (real) - a double precision variable denoting number of seconds from an epoch
  * epoch (string) - a five letter character which can be either 'ctime', 'etime' or 'J2000'/upper or lower case
  * r, theta, phi (real) -  position of the field in a right-handed System III coordinate system (THETA and PHI are in radians)
- * by_imf, bz_imf (real) - Y and Z component of the interplanetary magnetic field in right-handed KSM coordinate system. and
+ * by_imf, bz_imf (real) - Y and Z component of the interplanetary magnetic field in right-handed KSM coordinate system
  * rlt (real) - local time
  * brm, btm, bpm (real) - model magnetic field in a spherical SYSTEM III coordinate system (BRM, BTM and BPM are in nT)